Yang-Xuanhui/Learn-Front-End-/notes.md

 Initializing package.json

-* At the command prompt in your git-test folder, type

-  `npm init`
-* Follow along the prompts and answer the questions as follows: accept the default values for most of the entries, except set the entry point to index.html

 Installing an NPM Module

 * Install an NPM module, lite-server, that allows you to run a Node.js based development web server and serve up your project files.
 To do this, type the following at the prompt: